The Land Before Time VIII: The Big Freeze

-The Land Before Time VIII: The Big Freeze is a 2001 direct-to-video animated adventure musical film and the eighth film in The Land Before Time series.
+The Land Before Time VIII: The Big Freeze, directed by Charles Grosvenor and written by John Loy, is a 2001 direct-to-video animated adventure musical film and the eighth film in The Land Before Time series.

 Plot

 Ducky's relationship with her brother Spike becomes rambunctious and turbulent when he repeatedly keeps her awake at night with his snoring and after he ate her tree stars (which their mother packed specifically for her on their first day of school).
 She tells Cera about her feelings, and confides that she does not know how to express them; Cera agrees to teach her.
 Meanwhile, the children are attending a school in which they are taught by an old Pachyrhinosaurus named Mr. Thicknose, who professes to have been everywhere and seen everything.
 Littlefoot eagerly questions the topics they cover, to the old dinosaur's irritation.
 Eventually, Mr. Thicknose complains to Grandpa Longneck about Littlefoot's behavior.
 Littlefoot's Grandpa, knowing Littlefoot meant no harm, explains to him why he must be more respectful to Mr. Thicknose.

 Meanwhile, as Ducky treats Spike coldly, Spike meets and befriends Tippy, a young dinosaur from a migrating Spiketail herd that has recently arrived in the Great Valley.
 Ducky begins to miss Spike when he spends more and more time with the Spiketail herd.
 One day, the entire Valley is surprised by an overnight snowfall.
 While the children together have fun frolicking in the snow, the adults complain that Mr. Thicknose, purportedly the wisest in all of the Valley, did not warn them about this impending weather, and suspect that he does not know as much as he claims.

 As time goes on, the dinosaurs begin to suffer from the freezing temperatures (through the Big Freeze) and the lack of food growth.
 The Spiketail herd leaves, as they consume more food than most species.
 Tippy's mother asks Ducky and Spike's mother, Mama Swimmer, if she can take Spike along during the cold time; Mama Swimmer decides that Spike should choose between staying in the Valley or leaving with the Spiketails.
 Spike is unsure, so Ducky angrily tells him to leave, which he agrees to do.
 Afterwards, however, she regrets her actions, and later sneaks away to follow the herd.